Floor Marking Guide

 It is critical to visually alert employees and visitors to certain areas that are potentially hazardous.
 Place floor marking in front of and around:

-Considered a key component of 5S lean manufacturing strategy, this application of floor marking yields gains in efficiency and safety by reducing worker confusion.
+Considered a key component of the5S process in lean manufacturing, this application of floor marking yields gains in efficiency and safety by reducing worker confusion.

-The placing of outlines around equipment and tools is another often employed application of floor marking, and also falls under a 5S category.
-An example of this would be placing white tape around the base of portable tools or machinery to indicate it’s proper location.
-This eliminates employee time wasted in searching for needed resources.
-Safety is also enhanced as an outline of machinery will indicate the reach of it’s components and safe operational space requirements
+An example of this is placing white tape around the base of portable tools or machinery to indicate its proper location.
+This eliminates the time employees would waste searching for needed resources.
+Outlining machinery also enhances safety because the line can indicate the reach of the machine’s components and the space it needs to operate.

 The most common application of floor marking is pedestrian and vehicle pathway markings.
 Forklift collisions with workers are a major cause of workplace fatalities and are a clear indicator of the importance of clearly marked traffic routes.